tomicapretto/latex2r/README.md

 <img src="man/figures/README-example3-1.png" width="75%" style="display: block; margin: auto;" />

 This is experimental but I think it is so cool that it is worth a chance in the package.
-For those dare to play with R most unique features, the [source code](R/latex2fun.R) is a nice place.
+For those who like to play with R most weird features, the [source code](R/latex2fun.R) is a nice place.

 ## Supported LaTeX